 The Vera Bradley Foundation for Breast Cancer is focused solely on investing in breast cancer research.
-Currently, we fund research at the Vera Bradley Foundation for Breast Cancer Research Laboratories at the Indiana University Melvin and Bren Simon Cancer Center in Indianapolis, Indiana.
+Currently, we fund research at the Vera Bradley Foundation Center for Breast Cancer Research at the Indiana University School of Medicine in Indianapolis, Indiana.
 Knowing that cancer will not be cured in a vacuum, members of our team are well known worldwide for their collaborative approach.
 It’s this sharing of information, talents and resources that will accelerate the pace of research.

-Monogrammed Medicine is unique because researchers at the Indiana University Melvin and Bren Simon Cancer Center are designing therapies that consider both the genetics of the tumor and the woman it has invaded.
+Monogrammed Medicine is unique because researchers at the Indiana University School of Medicine are designing therapies that consider both the genetics of the tumor and the woman it has invaded.
 Our researchers are learning how to predict and adjust if a patient lacks a critical enzyme to metabolize a drug, or if the antacid she takes interferes with treatment effectiveness, or if the treatment will be too toxic for her to withstand.
 Threading these intricate strands of information means that the breast cancer therapy prescribed is hers and hers alone.
 It’s Monogrammed Medicine.

 Science of Hope

-Below are the latest research findings from the Vera Bradley Foundation for Breast Cancer Research Laboratories at Indiana University, all with a single focus: better outcomes for patients.
+Below are the latest research findings from the Vera Bradley Foundation Center for Breast Cancer Research at Indiana University, all with a single focus: better outcomes for patients.

 Through the study of genomics, researchers have found biomarkers that indicate chemotherapy-induced neuropathy side effects.